gl-inet/docs-astrowarp/docs/tutorials/setting_up_astrowarp_with_glinet_routers_aggregation_vpn.md

 ## **Creating the Network**

 **Step 1:** Choose a network plan that suits your needs.
-Please note that the connection aggregation service is available exclusively with the Premium and Elite plans."
+Please note that the connection aggregation service is available exclusively with the Premium and Elite plans.

 ![](../images/tutorials/connection_aggregation/2.png)

-**Step 2:** Set a Network Name: Choose a preferred name for your network, such as "Connection_Aggregation.".
+**Step 2:** Choose a preferred name for your network, such as "Connection_Aggregation".

 ![](../images/tutorials/connection_aggregation/3.png)